 Students examine slavery as an integral part of America's social, cultural, and economic development as a country, and also as a catalyst to the establishment of antislavery and abolitionist movements.
+Course Equivalents: HIST 4363.

 HIST 3325.
-Era of Amer Revoltn 1763-1789.
+Era of the American Revolution: 1763-1789.
 3 Hours.

 Students examine the issues of conflict between English continental colonies and British imperial policy which led to the movement for independence.
 Topics may include internal colonial conflicts and attempts to solve the federal problem culminating in the formation of the Constitution.
+Course Equivalents: HIST 4368.